juliusberner/nn_inverse_stability/README.md

-Empirical tests showing the missing inverse stability of the neural network realization map.
+Empirical tests illustrating the failure of inverse stability of the neural network realization map.